fmatthew5876/stdcxx-bitops/proposal/draft.md

       }
     }

+Another very simple scenario where `std::align` fails is when we simply want to increase a requested allocation size to add alignment padding.

+    template <typename T>
+      AvxAllocator::allocate(size_t n) {
+        //Pad the allocation so that the buffer size is always a multiple of simd size. n = std::align_up(n, alignof(__m256));
+        return ::aligned_alloc(alignof(__m256), n);
+      }

 We conclude that `std::align` is much too specific for general alignment calculations.
-It has a narrow use case and should only be considered as a helper function for when that use case is needed.
+It has a narrow use case and should only be considered as a helper function for when that exact use case is needed.

 Implementation
 ===================